DeeprajNaik28/Home-Automation-System-App/README.md

 ## Important Note

-Only the app/frontend/backend source code related to the software application is available here.
+Only the app source code related to the software application is available here.

 ## Features